What is Diminished Value?

 Chances are you’ve never heard of diminished value.
 Don’t worry, neither have 95% of American drivers.
 The average diminished value settlement check is $3,500.
 And that’s just for an average car.
 For a more expensive newer car with low mileage, it can easily be $15,000 or more.
 Yes, this means billions of dollars in rightful diminished value compensation go unclaimed every single year.

 Can I Claim Inherent Diminished Value?

-Of course you can claim inherent diminished value, but there are a few caveats you should no about.
+Of course, you can claim inherent diminished value, but there are a few caveats you should know about.